-For comparison, during the 2017 survey, we evaluate the in situ densities of the materials in the active river bed and at the bottom of the landslide, at 22 sites (Fig. 8), also using photogrammetry (Appendix C).
+For comparison, during the 2017 survey, we evaluate the in situ densities of the materials in the active riverbed and at the bottom of the landslide at 22 sites (Fig. 8) also using photogrammetry (Appendix C).
 Estimating in situ density is time-consuming and demanding.
 It is done here only for comparison purposes; it is not required for the inversion.
-Indeed, joint gravity-photogrammetry estimates an average in situ density over the surveyed area.
-Besides, in situ density measurements are done at discrete locations over an area made of heterogeneous material.
+Indeed, joint gravimetry-photogrammetry estimates an average in situ density over the surveyed area.
+In contrast, in situ density measurements are done at discrete locations over an area made of heterogeneous material.
 The in situ densities range from 1.2 to 2.7×10^3 kg m-3 and are spatially heterogeneous, illustrating the variety of materials carried by the river and the landslide.
-Despite the limited and spatially uneven sampling points, we obtain an average density $(2.0 \times 10^3 \text{ kg m}^{-3})$ consistent with the average densities inverted from the gravity and photogrammetry data $(1.9 \times 10^3 \text{ kg m}^{-3})$.
-It is interesting to note that the density in the lobes of the main, fresh, landslide (Fig. 8: the samples the most in the north, around 219500 m on the eastern axis) are among the lowest density measured.
-These rocks in place, mostly slates, may have a higher density, about 2.7×103 kg m-3 (Ho, 1986).
-The landslide breaks them and stacked them into a rough, unorganized pile, less compact than the original material.
-As a result, using the average density of the rocks in this area would overestimate the mass.
+Despite the limited and spatially uneven sampling points, we obtain an average density $(2.0 \times 10^3 \text{ kg m}^{-3})$ consistent with the spatially integrated density inverted from the gravimetry and photogrammetry data $(1.9 \times 10^3 \text{ kg m}^{-3})$.
+It is interesting to note that the densities in the lobes of the main, fresh landslide (Fig. 8; the samples most in the north, around 219 500 m on the eastern axis) are among the lowest densities measured.
+This landslide material is sourced from rocks, mostly slates that may have a higher density of about 2.7×10^3 kg m-3 (Ho, 1986).